Administrative Detention Center (CRA)

 FYI

-you can apply for legal aid to pay your lawyer.
+You can request to benefit from legal aid to pay your lawyer.

 You can ask to be examined by a doctor in the medical unit of the detention center.